Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 CONCLUSION

-Two Bugeaud brothers from Pigiguit, Joseph and Étienne, came to Louisiana in 1766 from exile in Maryland and settled in present-day St. James and Ascension parishes.
+Two Bugeaud brothers from Pigiguit, Joseph and Étienne, came to Louisiana in 1766 from exile in Maryland and settled along the river above New Orleans on what became the Acadian Coast.
 One was married and the other a widower who soon remarried, and they both fathered more children in Louisiana.
-After he married, Joseph's older son Augustin crossed the Atchafalaya Basin to the Atakapas District and created a western branch of the family; his descendants settled in present-day St. Martin and Lafayette parishes and tended to spell their surname Bijeau/Bijeaux.
+After he married, Joseph's older son Augustin crossed the Atchafalaya Basin to the Attakapas District and created a western branch of the family; his descendants settled in present-day St. Martin and Lafayette parishes and tended to spell their surname Bijeau/Bijeaux.
 Joseph's other son and Étienne's sons remained on the river.
 During the antebellum period, they settled in Ascension, Iberville, and West Baton Rouge parishes, where they tended to spell their surname Bujol/Bujole.
+Interestingly, none of them moved down into the Lafourche/Terrebonne valley, at least not before the War of 1861-65.

 During the late colonial and antebellum periods, non-Acadian families with similar-sounding names--Bigeau, Pujol, Pujos--settled at Pointe Coupée, Baton Rouge, on the Acadian Coast, along Bayou Lafourche, and on the western prairies.
 The most prolific of these families was that of Francois-Philogène Pujol of Haiti, who settled near St. Gabriel.